kuteteen/DeviceUDID/README.md

 2. Replace the string "URL-processes_data.php"  with the EXACT location of the processes_date.php file

-3. Change the "Your Organization" & "com.example.getUDID" to your own
+3. Change the strings "Your Organization" & "com.example.getUDID" to your own

 4. Open the index.html on an iDevice